Here are some of the common Facebook marketing mistakes we can learn directly from the big brands and avoid in our efforts on Facebook.

 One thing that comes to the mind when thinks about Facebook marketing is likes.
-Since day one, the thoughts we have is to get more likes.
+Since day one, the thoughts we have are to get more likes.
 Even if we start looking at other parameters, the idea is to get more likes or reach the right target audience who can like the kind of content I am sharing.

 Have you ever wondered why your Facebook post fails to reach a wide group of people?
 I know what you may be thinking.